Can you provide some general information about Kaiser Permanente?

 Can I apply without my nursing license?

-No. You must have an active nursing license from the California Board of Registered Nursing.
+Yes.
+You must have an active nursing license from the California Board of Registered Nursing upon date of hire (typically 30 days prior to start date).
 Interim permits and out-of-state nursing licenses are not accepted.
-Please note that for both 2021 cohorts this requirement is waived; however, you must have your license within 14 days of hire to fulfill conditions of employment.

 Yes.
 You are eligible to apply to the Nurse Residency Program.
 Please be sure to clearly state in your resume or cover letter when your degree will be obtained.